pozypakya/coursera-repdata/project2/storm.analysis.md

 ## 212      FROST/FREEZE  1094086000
 ```

-Set the levels in order  and produce 2 types of graph and combined as 1
+* Set the levels in order  and produce 2 types of graph and combined as Top deadly weather

 ```r
 library(ggplot2)